Increasing Your Chances for a Better Outcome

 Meshed polymers such as Mersilene (Polyethylene terephthalate) may promote extensive fibrous ingrowth.
 However, since they are not degradable following implantation, they pose a risk for infection.
 Medpor is a polyethylene implant, which is porous and allows the body to grow tissue into the implant.
 Surgeons using this implant will note that tissue in-growth helps keep the implant in place, however this can lead to complications rendering its removal very difficult.
 Once the implant is placed in the nose, the patient's tissue grows into the body of the implant within a few months.
 Should the implant get infected or should the patient want to change the implant for any reason, removal of the Medpor Implant is extremely challenging and could mean severely traumatizing the tissue in the implant and around it resulting in destroyed localized tissue and possible deformity.
 In fact, Medpor can become integrated into your nasal bone causing further difficulties in potential removal.
 Given the associated risks, Dr. Slupchynskyj does not use the Medpor implants on any of his patients, as removal of Medpor nasal implants is an arduous surgical task, which can potentially result in cosmetic malformation to the nasal bridge due to tissue in-growth.
 Despite any success of total removal, often reconstruction of the nasal bridge is necessary utilizing other implant(s).
 See what other surgeons have said about Medpor Nasal Implants.

 Gore-Tex (expanded polytetrafluoroethylene [ePTFE]) has also been used in primary and Revision Rhinoplasty to promote cellular attachment and tissue infiltration.
 An April 2011, retrospective study of 309 consecutive patients who underwent Rhinoplasty, including augmentation with Gore-Tex, during a 10-year period concludes that "Gore-Tex remains an effective implant material for nasal augmentation in Rhinoplasty."
 It is remarkable that it is "used only in situations where there is sufficient under and overlying soft-tissue coverage" for volume augmentation along the nasal dorsum and not for structural rigidity or support.
-However, there is a risk of infection, with up to 1.3% requiring implant removal in Primary Rhinoplasty increasing to 4.3% in revision cases.
-Gore-Tex is associated with an overall complication rate in all cases of 3.0% and an overall removal rate of 3.1%.
+However, there is a risk of infection, with up to 1.3 percent requiring implant removal in Primary Rhinoplasty increasing to 4.3 percent in Revision Rhinoplasty cases.
+Gore-Tex is associated with an overall complication rate in all cases of 3.0 percent and an overall removal rate of 3.1 percent.

 Gore-Tex is not adequate to build dorsal height.
 This implant is porous and comes in the form of sheets, which are required to be stacked on top of each other to create any volume or elevation in the nasal bridge.
 Since Gore-Tex is porous, there is tissue in-growth which raises the same potential complications as with the Medpor Implant.
 Conversely, the silicone implant is not porous, is one solid piece, is extremely versatile and offers superior structural support to the nose, and it can be removed if the patient so desires, without the attendant risks with a porous implant.